aejjolly/Imperial-ML-AI-Capstone-BBO/README.md

 ## :gear: Imperial's professional certificate in machine learning and artificial intelligence black box optimisation capstone project. :gear: ##

 This project consists of eight black box functions of growing dimensionality that mirror real-world style ML challenges.
-This project requires the optimisation of unkown functions using limited information reflecting a Bayesian optimisation style challenge.
+The goal of this project is find the maximum of each unknown function using limited information reflecting a Bayesian optimisation style challenge.

-The goal is to find the maximum of eight unknown functions by:

-- Submitting a query each week using Bayesian optimisation strategies to determine which point to explore next
-- Review the resulting output each week and make informed decisions around exploration, exploitation and strategy to select the next point to update the function
-- Continue to employ new techniques and consider week on week how to improve optimisation with the limited data available.
+In summary:

+-The function forms are unknown and may contain many local optima -Visualisations are not provided
+-Each evaluation is “expensive”, hence the need for strategies such as Bayesian optimisation -Only one query per function per week is allowed.

 ##  :rocket: Data :rocket:

-There are eight functions to explore, representing real-world scenarios such as drug discovery, radiation detection or manufacturing requirements which are expensive to explore or have limited data to work with.
+Each function is described below representing real-world scenarios such as drug discovery, radiation detection or manufacturing requirements which are expensive to explore or have limited data to work with:

-Each function is described below:

 ### :oil_drum: Function 1:
 Detect likely contamination sources in a two-dimensional area, such as a radiation field, where only proximity yields a non-zero reading.
 The system uses Bayesian optimisation to tune detection parameters and reliably identify both strong and weak sources.